w-yi/DiagNet/README.md

 ## Requirements

-The training and inference code of our model require python 3.6 and pytorch 1.0.
+Python 3.6 and PyTorch 1.0 are required.

 ```bash
 # tensorboardX